 Accessing The Update

 Those who have already purchased one of my buyer’s guides will have just received an email with the latest editions attached.
 If you cannot find the email, there is a chance your email service has filtered it to the ‘junk’ folder.
-The email was sent right on the new year (31 Dec or 1 Jan).
+The email was sent on the 12th of January, 2023.

 Alternatively, you can search your email system for your original “Gumroad” receipt.
-That will take you to the portal with the current book(s), along with the buyer’s guides from previous years.
-Failing that, please get in contact with me using a private message on Facebook or Instagram – or via email.
+That will take you to the portal with the latest book(s), along with the buyer’s guides from previous years.
+Failing that, please get in contact with me using a private message on Facebook or Instagram – or via email (please note: I’m currently cycling through the Middle East and don’t always have an internet connection).